dannersy/lessons/ajax/README.md

 The first syntax is what we'll use for the exercises, I just didn't want heads to explode when you find the extended syntax when Googling.

-## Super Ultra Mega Super Fast API Review
+## Super Ultra Mega Fast API Review

 Everyone open up [OMDB](http://www.omdbapi.com/) and lets look at the "Parameters" section.